Skullcandy Indy Fuel vs Indy ANC

 Price

-The Indy Fuel can be picked up for $99.99, while the Indy ANC are available for $129.99.
+The Indy Fuel can be picked up for $99.99, while the Indy ANC is available for $129.99.
 That's a $30 difference.
 Color choices are about the same.
-Both come in True Black, while the Indy Fuel also have a grey option.
+Both come in True Black, while the Indy Fuel also has a grey option.

 Tile tracker and other features Both the Indy Fuel and the Indy ANC earbuds have Tile trackers inside, which means you.
 So you'll get that ability no matter which one of these you pick up.
 Both also can pick up voice assistants and be operated as solo earbuds.